sudarshan2401/tp/docs/UserGuide.md

 **Caution:**

-- The class to add the student into must already exist.
+* The class to add the student into must already exist.
+* If you are currently viewing a different class from the one you are adding the student into, the `Ui` will update to show you the student list of the class you added the new student into.

 </box>

 <box type="tip">

 **Tip:**
+* If you want to see the student show up in the student list of the class, perform a `view` command first.
+Be sure to remember the `CLASS_INDEX` though!

-- You can edit the student's id using the [edit student command](#editing-a-student--edit-s) once you know the student's student number!
+* You can edit the student's id using the [edit student command](#editing-a-student-edit-s) once you know the student's student number!
+* You can also add a memo for a particular student using the same [edit student command](#editing-a-student-edit-s)!

 </box>

-Successful Output:

-`Added New Student: student_name; Id: A0000000Z; Memo:  to the class: CS`

 <br>